Conditions of Entry to Baxter’s Field

 Entry to this PRIVATE FIELD is subject to the following terms and conditions, which must be observed by ALL persons entering Baxter’s Field.

-- Entry during daylight hours only Entry to and use of Baxter’s Field is limited to daylight hours when the main gates are open, unless a prior booking has been made for hire of the field for a specific period, and this period has been displayed on this notice board and the main gate, prior to the time shown on that notice.
-Use of the field is limited to recreational purposes only.
+- Entry during daylight hours only Entry to and use of Baxter’s Field is limited to daylight hours when the main gates are open, unless a prior booking has been made for hire of the field for a specific period, and this period has been displayed on the notice board and the main gate, prior to the time shown on that notice.
+Use of the field is limited to recreational and sporting purposes only.

 - No wheels, except pushchairs and wheelchairs Only wheelchairs, perambulators (prams) and push-chairs/buggies may be brought into the field, and then only when accompanied by an adult.
-All other wheeled equipment, sports or otherwise, is specifically forbidden from entering or being used in the field.
+All other wheeled equipment, sports or otherwise, is specifically forbidden from being used in the field.

 - No fires or loud music Fires and barbeques (including portable barbeques) are strictly forbidden at all times, as is amplified music, and any portable music or radio listening device may only be used with headphones / earphones.

 - No dogs Dogs and other domestic animals are not allowed in Baxter’s Field, whether accompanied or unaccompanied, and if so found may be disposed of accordingly.